Sylvia Sky, M.A., is an experienced writer-astrologer and author of "Sun Sign Confidential: The Dark Side of all 12 Zodiac Signs."

 Pisceans in science, research, medicine, and the arts can use their intuition there.
 Successful Pisces businesses are built on their founder's extreme creative and inventive talents, like fashion designer Alexander McQueen (birthday March 17), astrologer-writer Susan Miller (March 7), and author Dr. Seuss (March 2).

-Behind the scenes is where the real power and money are.
 Pisceans understand the psychology of power, persuasion, illusion, and money.
 Others might call that “manipulative,” but all Sun signs are manipulative in their own ways.
-Having spent a lot of time alone, Pisceans can be socially awkward, and what others call "bad company" might suit Pisces just fine.
+Having spent a lot of time alone, Pisceans can be socially awkward, and associating with what others call "bad company" might suit Pisces just fine.

 Warm and wonderful friends, Pisces can be standoffish until they find a vibrational match.
-Pisces relationships can be rocky because Pisces bows out of commitments.
+Pisces relationships can be rocky because Pisces bows out of one-on-one commitments.
 They need their space, but often do not say so because they're conflict-avoidant.
-Many have tried commitment and don't like it.
 When venturing out from their creative crucibles they need to learn how to manage themselves, not rely on mates to do it.
 Self-management is their responsibility.

 Pisces should really build its own new brand.
 But there will never be a Piscean International Conference to negotiate and select this new brand or label.
 They’re all as different as the stars and occupied with the paths they’ve chosen.